-Minor Requirements for the Classes of 2014 and 2015 only.
-A minor in sociology is available to members of the classes of 2014 and 2015 only.
-The requirements for the minor are: SOC 204, 205, one junior-senior research seminar (SOC 395), and any three additional courses in the Department of Sociology (a Short Term course in the department may be substituted for one of these courses).
+Minor Requirements for the Class of 2015 only.
+A minor in sociology is available to members of the class of 2015 only.
+The requirements for the minor are: SOC 204, 205, and any four additional courses in the Department of Sociology (a Short Term course in the department may be substituted for one of these courses).

 Pass/Fail Grading Option.
 Pass/fail grading may not be elected for courses applied toward the minor.